 The most effective designs are:

-The column is partially filled with a support with a high specific surface area (e.g. Raschig rings, Pall rings and Berl saddles) and the liquid that will absorb or react with the contaminant.
+In this gas scrubber design the column is partially filled with a support with a high specific surface area (e.g. Raschig rings, Pall rings and Berl saddles) and the liquid that will absorb or react with the contaminant.
 The carrier particles encourage the gas entering through the bottom of the column to be move upwardly between the interstitial spaces left by the carrier particles, enhancing the absorption efficiency of the liquid.
 These columns have a high contact efficiency.

 In these types of columns, the liquid descends from plate to plate while the gas rises and passes through holes in the plates, thus ensuring effective contact between the two phases.
 These columns are particularly useful when liquid and gas loads are very variable, or a large diameter column is required, or fouling is likely to occur (plate columns are easier to clean than packed) or thermal or mechanical stresses occur that may damage the fill.

 In this type of gas scrubbing tower, a liquid is injected in the form of an aerosol into the gaseous stream and used when high flow rates are to be treated, usually to remove some pollutant from the flue gases inside of the spray tower.
 As flue gas scrubber their use is preferred when a low-pressure loss is required and if there are particles in the gaseous stream to be treated.

 The technique is applicable to a wide variety of industrial emissions, of which the following are the most common: